Given the Right Conditions

 The thing about growth and healing

-What I've come to understand - through looking at my plants and through reflecting on my own journey - is that growth doesn't happen on demand.
-We can’t force it and make it happen just because we want to.
+What I've come to understand - through looking at my plants and through reflecting on my own journey - is that growth isn’t something we can just force and make happen because we want to.
 It happens when the conditions are right.
 When there is enough light, enough care, enough willingness to let go of what's no longer needed.

-That question, I've found, becomes a lot easier to answer when you learn to listen - not just with your mind, but with your whole self.
-With your body, your breath, your movement.
+I have found that such reflections are a lot easier to answer when you learn to listen - not just with your mind, but with your whole self.
+With your body, your breath, your movement, your senses.
 The way you hold yourself in a moment of difficulty.
 The way your shoulders soften when you feel seen.

-I wrote more about that kind of attending and listening here - How Moving With Awareness Brought Me to Living From the Inside Out
+I shared further thoughts about that kind of attending and listening here - How Moving With Awareness Brought Me to Living From the Inside Out